Maybe you’re dreaming of breaking the status quo of an utterly predictable retirement by retiring to Mexico.

 As another example, let’s say you have already retired, voluntarily or involuntarily because your job prospects were so grim and you hadn't reached age sixty-five.
 You are wondering if your money is going to last.

-Even living in a less expensive country full-time for just five years might save you enough money to return to the U.S. in better financial shape - when you are old enough for Medicare to take over the most of the doctor’s bills.
+It's possible that living in a less expensive country for five years might save you enough money to return to the U.S. in better financial shape.

 The question is, what about paying taxes if you have re-located to Mexico full-time.
 Do you still have to pay taxes exactly as if you were in the U.S.?